Held Paxton Gloves Review: Safe for City Sorties?

 FAQ

-Are the Held Paxton gloves good for summer riding?
+Are the Held Paxton good for summer riding?

 Yes, the perforated finger sidewalls allow decent airflow to keep hands cool in warm weather.
 However, they lack waterproof membranes for wet weather.